-Official Mr. and Ms. AIHEC Competition Registration Form
+Official Mr., Ms., and Mx.
+AIHEC Competition Registration Form

-This form shall be submitted by [Insert DEADLINE] Submit the form to: [Insert Mr. and Ms. AIHEC Competition Coordinator Contact Information]
+This form shall be submitted by [In Submit the form to: [Insert Mr., Ms sert DEADLINE] ., and Mx.
+AIHEC Competition Coord dinator Contact Information]

 Tribal College:

 Candidate Name:

 Candidate Email: Phone:

 Area of Study:

+Select One: Mr. AIHECMs.
+AIHEC Mx.
+AIHEC

-Check List of Required Materials:
+Check List of Required Materia ls:

 Registration Form

-Two Letters of Recommendation
+Two Letters of Recommen dation

-Unofficial Academic Transcript
+Unofficial Academic Trans script

 Personal Statement

 Resume

-I certify that I meet all eligibility guidelines of the American Indian Higher Education Consortium (AIHEC) and I am eligible to participate in the AIHEC Student Conference.

-Signature-Candidate

-Mister and Miss AIHEC Agreement Form

-Mr. or Ms. AIHEC Signature
+Signature - Candidate Date

-I, \\\\\\\, understand that the Ms. AIHEC crown and sash and Mr. AIHEC medallion and sash are traveling awards.
-Traveling awards are passed from winner to winner, year to year, as a tradition.
-I agree to return by mail the crown or medallion and sash to AIHEC Central Office (121 Oronoco Street, Alexandria, VA 22314) prior to March 1, YEAR.
-In the event that I attend the YEAR AIHEC Student Conference in LOCATION, I may bring the sash and crown or medallion at that later date to give in person to the judges or coordinator of the YEAR Mr. and Ms. AIHEC competition.
+I, g awards.
+Traveling awards are passail the crown or medallion and sas March 1, YEAR.
+In the event that s.
+AIHEC crown and sash and Mr. AIHEC ssed from winner to winner, year to year, as a sh to AIHEC Central Office (121 Oronoco Street, t I attend the YEAR AIHEC Student Conference ir later date to give in person to the judges or

+Mr. Ms. or Mx.
+AIHEC Signal

-Mr. and Ms. AIHEC Competition Judging Form
+Mr., Ms., and Mx.
+AIHEC Competition Judging Form

-Candidate Judge Rate on a scale of 1-5, with 5 being the best: Application Requ uirements: Letters of Recom mendation: 1[] 2[] Transcript, 3.0 GI PA, >6 Credit Hours [] Resume [] Personal Statemer nt with past, present, and future goals [] Section Total [] Rate each question from 1-5, with 5 being the best: Interview Quest 1.
-What does the tions: Tribal College experience mean to you? r 1 2.
-What do you l know about the Tribal College movement? [] 3.
-What Tribal C College does AIHEC recognize as the first?
-4. How many Tr ibal Colleges and Universities are there now? [] 5.
-Why do you b believe our tribal cultures and traditions are important [] 6.
-How do you ca community? arry forward your culture and traditions within your LJ 7.
-Tell us about t the community service projects you participate in. [] 8.
-Tell us about a an achievement you are most proud of. [] Ms. AIHEC describe your platform or Tribal College that you'll focus on during your term of service.
-L] 1 1 hing else you would like to share with the interview [] Section To tal []
+Candidate Judge Mr. AIHEC Ms. AIHEC Mx.
+AIHEC Rate on a so cale of 1-5, with 5 being the best: Application Require ements: Letters of Recommen ndation: 1[] 2[ ] Transcript, 3.0 GPA, >6 Credit Hours [ ] Resume [] Personal Statement w vith past, present, and future goals [] Section Total [ Rate each ques tion from 1-5, with 5 be ing the best: Interview Question 1.
+What does the Tr ns: ibal College experien ce mean to you? r 1 2.
+What do you kno w about the Tribal Co ollege movement? [] 3.
+What Tribal Coll ege does AIHEC reco gnize as the first?
+4. How many Triba l Colleges and Univer rsities are there now?
+5. Why do you belie eve our tribal cultures and traditions are impor rtant 6.
+How do you carry y forward your culture e and traditions within y our community?
+7. Tell us about the community service pr rojects you participate in 1.
+8. Tell us about an a achievement you are r nost proud of. [] 9.
+If selected Mr./M s.
+AIHEC describe yo our platform or Tribal C ollege issue/principles that you'll focus on during g your term of service. [ ] 10.
+Is there anything g else you would like to share with the intervi ew committee?
+Section Total Overall Total [